PeterAkande/WebSocketChat-FastAPI/ReadMe.md

 - Users being able to Exchange messages with one another
 - The concept of rooms or group chats

+This uses an in memory List to keep track of Websocket connections.
+To check the version that uses redis PUB/SUB, check the [redis_db_branch](https://github.com/PeterAkande/WebSocketChat-FastAPI/tree/redis_backend)

 #### Demo